Menu

 It grows easily & readily, & is an herb I feel everyone should give serious thought to adding to their gardens.
 I believe you will be thrilled with it-- & I know your local bees will be!
 Locally, both Goranson Farm & Morning Dew Farm sell seedlings in the Spring.
 Tulsi works as a powerful adaptogen.
 Adaptogens are substances that are considered to help the body resist stressors of all kinds, whether physical, chemical or biological, & to exert a normalizing effect upon bodily processes.
 Tulsi excels in this area --

 Indeed, recent medical studies have shown Tulsi to actually lower cortisol levels [“The beneficial metabolic effects of tulsi are multiple and include lowering cortisol levels” Gholap S, Kar A.Pharmazie.
-2004;59:876–8] in the body, so it is not just promoting feelings of wellbeing, but actually increasing our resilience to stress & our ability to handle it. [hence my vote for the official herb of the pandemic]
+2004;59:876–8] in the body, so it is not just promoting feelings of wellbeing, but actually increasing our resilience to stress & our ability to handle it.

 In addition to its adaptogenic properties, tulsi has also been found to have a modulating effect on the immune system, making it helpful in reducing symptoms of seasonal allergies & strengthening a healthy immune response, to improve memory, to focus attention, & to relieve depression & anxiety.
 Holy basil has even been shown to counter metabolic stress through normalization of blood glucose, blood pressure & lipid levels.
 The US National Institutes of Health has published an extensive report detailing many uses & studies.